Has God ever responded to a prayer with complete silence? Or, “Get it yourself”?

 She got a part-time job.
 Oddly enough, once she had a little money to spend she decided not to WASTE it on something she didn’t need.
 On the list of wants, jeans just didn’t make it to the top.
 She was a great kid, and twenty years later is a wonderful woman, wife, and mother.

-God probably won’t send an angel to get you a soda
+God won’t send angels to get you a soda

 Sometimes it’s hard knowing if our prayer seeks provision for a need or gratification for a want.
 When in doubt, I pray for discernment.
 That’s always safe, and I learn more about the mind of God.
 When we ask anything in His will, Jesus assures us our request will be granted.